TimCinel/ActionSheetPicker/README.md

 If you've used this project in a live app, please let me know!
 Nothing makes me happier than seeing someone else take my work and go wild with it.

-*If you are using `ActionSheetPicker-3.0` in your app or know of an app that uses it, please add it to [this] (https://github.com/skywinder/ActionSheetPicker-3.0/wiki/Apps-using-ActionSheetPicker-3.0) list.*
+*If you are using `ActionSheetPicker-3.0` in your app or know of an app that uses it, please add it to [**this list**](https://github.com/skywinder/ActionSheetPicker-3.0/wiki/Apps-using-ActionSheetPicker-3.0).*

 ## Maintainer and Contributor

-- [Petr Korolev](http://github.com/skywinder) (update to iOS 7 and iOS 8, implementing new pickers, community support)
+- [Petr Korolev](http://github.com/skywinder) (update to iOS 7 and iOS 8, implementing new pickers, community support).
+I did much work to support this library from iOS 5. (and till iOS 13 and we keep going 🚀).

-## Credits
+I fixed most of the things and merge PR' (thanks to all the contributors!).

-- ActionSheetPicker was originally created by [Tim Cinel](http://github.com/TimCinel) ([@TimCinel](http://twitter.com/TimCinel)) Since the [Tim's repo](https://github.com/TimCinel/ActionSheetPicker) is not support iOS 7+, I forked from his repo and implement iOS 7-8 support, and also a bunch of UI fixes, crash-fixes, and different customization abilities.
+I still need help with the future support of this repo.

-- And most of all, thanks to ActionSheetPicker-3.0's [growing list of contributors](https://github.com/skywinder/ActionSheetPicker-3.0/graphs/contributors).
+If you are interested  to help - please **drop a comment** into [Pinned issue #348](https://github.com/skywinder/ActionSheetPicker-3.0/issues/348) 🙏

 ## Contributing